richu101/Arduino-Projects/I2c_Arduino_with_RPI/README.md

 # WARNING

-DONT make the ATMEGA328 as maste and RPI as slave without a logic converter
+DONT make the ATMEGA328 as maste and RPI as slave without a logic converter of 3.3v to 5v

 RPI is 3.3v logic and  ATMEGA328 is 5v logic